jeremykolker/Ziggys-Finds/README.md

 -Anime.js used for JS animation styling.

--Backend built fully with Python, using a Postgresql Database Management system, serving JSON rest APIs.
+-Backend built fully with Python, using a Postgresql Database Management system, serving JSON RESTful APIs.